 In reality, the vast majority of healthcare and life sciences exits to “strategics” result from long-term relationships that have already created sustained value for both the startup and the strategic acquirer.
 By the time of an actual acquisition, the conversation is no longer about potential synergies, but rather about how an acquisition will leverage an existing successful partnership and amplify the creation of new value.

-Join Orthogonal and MATTER Chicago for a webinar on how to prepare your MedTech early stage company for an eventual acquisition that creates as much value as the actual exit.
-You’ll hear from seasoned industry pioneers and experts, including David Van Sickle (founder of Propeller Health, which was acquired by ResMed) and Christian Johnson, Founder and CEO, ScoutMedix.
-They will share case studies and hard lessons learned from their own experiences sitting on both sides of the table, as startups and as “strategics.”
-This webinar aims to deliver 5+ hours worth of content in 90 minutes or less.
+Orthogonal and MATTER Chicago hosted a webinar on how to prepare your MedTech early stage company for an eventual acquisition that creates as much value as the actual exit.
+Seasoned industry pioneers and experts, including David Van Sickle (founder of Propeller Health, which was acquired by ResMed) and Christian Johnson, Founder and CEO, ScoutMedix shared case studies and hard lessons learned from their own experiences sitting on both sides of the table, as startups and as “strategics.”

 David Van Sickle, Healthcare Executive and Strategic Advisor

 David has over 15 years of experience developing and commercializing digital health technologies.
 He was the co-founder and CEO of Propeller Health, a digital health and therapeutics company dedicated to improving the management of asthma and COPD.
 In 2019, the company was acquired by ResMed, where David continued to lead the business until stepping aside in 2021 to become an Entrepreneur-in-Residence.